Our Northern Michigan town has received quite the recognition! Following are some of the many accolades recently bestowed on Traverse City:

 Traverse City’s grapes are grown on the water, and Tripadvisor.com reminds us how unique our growing region is.
 Entitled “Shore-ly the Best,” the article excites with mentions of wine country’s rare but popular fruit and ice wines.

-AOL Travel News is quick to give us the nickname “Malibu of Michigan” but boasts that our beaches do more than merit the term.
-Mentions of Sleeping Bear Sand Dunes National Lakeshore, South Manitou Island, our Victorian downtown, Old Mission and Leelanau Peninsulas help readers get a well-rounded view of everything Traverse City has to offer.
+AOL Travel News is quick to give us the nickname “Malibu of Michigan” and boasts that our beaches do more than merit the term.
+Mentions of Sleeping Bear Dunes National Lakeshore, South Manitou Island, our Victorian downtown, Old Mission, and Leelanau Peninsulas help readers get a well-rounded view of everything Traverse City has to offer.